FK BSK Batajnica

 FK BSK Batajnica (ФК БСК Батајница) is a football club based in Batajnica, Belgrade, Serbia.
-They compete in the Belgrade Zone League, the fourth tier of the national league system.
+They compete in the Belgrade Intermunicipal League, the sixth tier of the national league system.

 History

 The club achieved its biggest success by reaching the quarter-finals of the 1996–97 FR Yugoslavia Cup.
 They initially defeated Partizan 2–1 in the opening round, pulling off one of the biggest upsets in the history of Yugoslav and Serbian football.
 They subsequently eliminated Budućnost Podgorica, before eventually losing to Jedinstvo Paraćin.

-In the COVID-19-suspended 2019–20 season, the club placed first in the Belgrade Zone League and gained promotion to the Serbian League Belgrade, returning to the third tier after 17 years.
+In the COVID-19-interrupted 2019–20 season, the club placed first in the Belgrade Zone League and gained promotion to the Serbian League Belgrade, returning to the third tier after 17 years.